adventus, parousia: to come/coming, arrival

 This is a sample of what you can expect from our Advent Devotionals, which are available in the lobby at CFC this weekend.
 These devotionals, which were written and illustrated by members of CFC, are our gift to you this holiday season!
 We ask that you only pick up one copy per household, however, additional copies can be purchased by donation.

-Dan oversees the creative arts at CFC including music, lighting, audio, cinematography, graphic and web design, and photography volunteer teams as well as the communications and social media departments.
+Dan oversees the creative arts at CFC including music, lighting, audio, cinematography, graphic and web design, and photography volunteer teams as well as co-managing the communications, marketing and social media departments.
 Dan has been leading worship since 2002 with his wife, Lauren.
 Together as singer/songwriters they have written and recorded multiple albums together.
 Dan started his job at CFC in March of 2016, before that he operated his own freelance Photography and Design business.
 Dan and Lauren have 3 young children Andrew, Lilly and Ben and live in Manheim Township.